MostafaMortada/KiloFight/README.md

 # KiloFight

 A beat 'em up game, with a set goal in mind: make it as small as possible, preferably less than 1 kilobyte.
-Right now, only a Lua version exists, but I'll make more versions in the future with other programming languages.
+Right now, only a Lua version exists, but I'll make more versions in the future with other programming languages golfed to hell and back.

 ---